 Remember that even though some things change between you and your partner for a while, most people recover from the trauma of sexual assault and re-establish loving and full lives.

-All employees at St. Cloud State, including student workers, have an obligation to report instances of discrimination, including harassment, rape, assault and coercion based on sex or gender, to their own supervisor or the St. Cloud State Title IX Coordinator or designee at oea@stcloudstate.edu.
+All employees at St. Cloud State, including student workers, have an obligation to report instances of discrimination, including harassment, rape, assault and coercion based on sex or gender, to their own supervisor or the St. Cloud State Vice President for Equity and Inclusion & Title IX Coordinator or designee at oea@stcloudstate.edu.

-Any employee who fails to report is subject to disciplinary action as outlined in the Student Code of Conduct or the employee's bargaining agreement.
+Any employee who fails to report is subject to disciplinary action as outlined in the Student Code of Community Standards or the employee's bargaining agreement.

 If you suspect a student is going to tell you about sexual violence, relationship violence or stalking, find a private place to talk.
 Let the student know that federal guidelines require you to report an incident and if they are not ready to have it reported asked them not to tell you anything else.
-You can refer them to Counseling and Psychological Services, Health Services or the Women’s Center.
+You can refer them to Counseling and Psychological Services or the Medical Clinic.
 These are the only places on campus that can guarantee their privacy.

-If they do provide enough information for you to determine they have experienced a Title IX issue, you will report it to the Title IX officer on campus which will result in an email from the Title IX officer, Chocoletta A. Simpson, letting them know they can come in and talk to her and she can explain the campus reporting process and provide referrals.
+If they do provide enough information for you to determine they have experienced a Title IX issue, you will report it to the Title IX Coordinator on campus which will result in an email from the Vice President for Equity and Inclusion & Title IX Coordinator, Chocoletta A. Simpson, letting them know they can come in and talk to her and she can explain the campus reporting process and provide referrals.

 Assess immediate safety concerns by asking, “Will you be safe when you leave here or when you go home?”
 If they are unsure or answer no, provide information on help resources.